Jae-Hyun-Cha/cse15l-lab-reports/lab-report-week1.md

     - Connect to the remote server with ssh again.
 The command scp <file name> <username>@ieng6.ucsd.edu:<directory on server> moves a file in the working directory on the client to any directory on the ieng6 server.

-    - Make a new file in VS Code named WhereAmI.java
+    - Make a new file in VS Code named WhereAmI.java.
+Then, put the following content below.

     class WhereAmI {
         public static void main(String[] args) {